 - Did any of the vehicles need to be towed from the scene of the accident?

 - Did anyone accept responsibility for the accident, or make a comment such as “It was my fault, I am sorry.
 I was speeding / not paying attention / not wearing my glasses / distracted / tired / late for work / in a hurry / my coffee had just spilled / I should have seen you but I was on my cell phone / I’ve been taking these pills / my eyesight isn’t what it used to be after dark, etc.”?
 (NOTE: Never accept responsibility for the accident to another party involved)

 - Did the police come?
 If so, did they issue anyone a ticket?
 Which officers were present?
 What are their names and badge numbers?

-- Was any of the drivers involved driving while working, or driving a company owned vehicle?
+- Was any of the drivers involved in driving while working, or driving a company-owned vehicle?

 Never hesitate to get checked out by medical professionals even when you feel okay.
 Many times the onset of physical complaints begins 12 to 24 hours after an accident.
 Even if you did walk away only feeling “shaken up” after a traumatic accident, you may feel much worse within the next day or so.

-What should I tell medical professionals after a car accident?
+What should I tell my doctor after a car accident?

 When you are reporting your injury to police, paramedics, hospital staff, and doctors, take extra care to identify specific complaints, and do not omit any complaint you may have, no matter how minor.
 If something does not feel “right” your doctor needs to have this information in order to render an informed medical opinion.